Love four-patches but not the hassle of cutting tiny fabric squares? Don’t worry – there’s a simpler way to get the same great look!

-How to make a four patch quilt block - This is what I believe to be the easiest way to sew a four-patch quilt block.
-And the fastest one.
+This is what I believe to be the fastest way to sew a four-patch quilt block from two squares.
 Check out how to make two in one go!

 These are the supplies and tools you need:

-- rotary cutter (I used this one in this tutorial)
+- cutting mat and a rotary cutter (I used this one in the tutorial)

 How To Make A Four-Patch Block